FastBackgroundCheck Opt Out Guide

 How to opt out of FastBackgroundCheck

-Go to the FastBackgroundCheck opt-out page (the “Do Not Sell or Share” notice).
+Here is how to remove yourself from FastBackgroundCheck: go to the opt-out page (the “Do Not Sell or Share” notice).
 Enter your email addresses and identifiers, then confirm via the verification email to complete the removal process.
-Updates often appear after several days.
+FastBackgroundCheck’s opt-out page says to allow 3 days, but user reports describe inconsistent results.
 This opt-out process is meant to remove your information from the site display.

 Checklist: